 - Input sales value

-Third, I think it’s always best to focus on solid content creation.
-Produce well-written content and do your own videos.
-Finally, if you want to combine your current high PageRank with a PPC campaign, then make sure you use the attached excel sheet to determine the benefit of paid search when you already rank high.
-Driving more traffic to your website is always a good thing if the additional revenue generated is higher than the cost of the paid search.
+Third, it's always best to focus on solid content creation.
+Produce well-written content and do your videos.
+Finally, if you want to combine your current high PageRank with a PPC campaign, use the attached Excel sheet to determine the benefit of the paid search when you already rank high.
+Driving more traffic to your website is always good if the additional revenue generated is higher than the cost of the paid search.